I lost my brother last week.

-To some, it may seem too soon to be writing this, but I don’t want Allan to become a number, a statistic.
+To some, it may seem too soon to be writing this, but I don’t want Allan to become just a number, another statistic.
 I want you to know the brother, the father, the friend we all knew and loved.
 This is his story.

 He was strong, stubborn, cheeky and so genuine.
 Fiercely loyal, he wouldn’t rest if someone needed help and there was something he could do, no matter how small.
-His happy go lucky attitude was infectious; you could always find him at the next festival singing louder than the rest or looking for the thing that would leave everyone in stitches.
+His happy go lucky attitude was infectious; you could always find him at the next festival singing louder than all the others or looking for the next big thing that would leave everyone in stitches.
 You couldn’t help but laugh when he was around, that was his gift.
-Allan was larger than life.
+Allan was larger than life itself.

-He got that from our Mum, who we lost 5 years ago to heart disease.
+He got that from our Mum, who we lost almost 6 years ago to heart disease.
 She was Allan’s idol, he looked up to her like no one else.
 She taught us to fight tooth and nail for the ones you love.
 To lose her at such a young age was terrible for us all, but Allan lost not only a parent, but a best friend and he never recovered.
-He developed anxiety and post bereavement, which turned to depression.
-There were days when he was on top of the world and not a bad thought could bring him down.
-Others, he couldn’t bring himself to face the day.
+He developed anxiety and post bereavement, which later turned into depression.
+There were days when he was on top of the world and not a bad thought or word could bring him down.
+Others, he couldn’t even bring himself to face the day.

 None of us really knew just how much pain he was in or how low his depression had taken him.